Probing Dark Matter Substructure with Image Number Anomaly in Strong Lensing Systems: Introduction

-In principle, dark matter substructures can be probed through the detection of subtle anomalies in gravitational lensing, such as time delay anomalies \cite{Keeton2009, Liu2024} and positional anomalies \cite{2010AdAst2010E...9Z}.
-These signatures are becoming increasingly accessible as observational capabilities continue to improve.
 In addition to these well-studied effects, substructures acting as secondary lenses may induce additional images, which have remained largely unexplored due to the limited spatial resolution of earlier instruments, other than a paper mention that DM substructure would increase fraction of quads in surveys \cite{2004ApJ...608...25C}.
 However, recent advancements in observational precision now allow such effects to be investigated.
 For example, the James Webb Space Telescope (JWST) offers spatial resolutions of approximately 0.03 to 0.06 arcseconds in the near-infrared \cite{Rigby2022}, while radio observations using Very Long Baseline Interferometry (VLBI) can achieve sub-milliarcsecond resolution, depending on the configuration \cite{Reid2014}.
 Furthermore, transient sources such as Fast Radio Bursts (FRBs) and Gravitational Waves (GWs) can now be resolved with high temporal precision \cite{Liao2017,2019RPPh...82l6901O,Liao:2022}, opening new avenues for time-domain lensing studies.
 With these enhanced observational tools, it is increasingly feasible to detect extra images caused by dark matter substructure.
 Our research aims to leverage these capabilities to investigate the small-scale structure of dark matter through the analysis of image number anomalies in strong gravitational lensing systems.

 This paper is structured as follows.
 Section\ref{Sec II} shows the potential occurrence of image number anomalies in lensing systems subject to primordial black hole perturbations, as well as the impact of fuzzy dark matter.
 Section \ref{Sec III} presents the generation of strong lensing systems and derives constraints on two distinct classes of dark matter substructure.
 In Section \ref{Sec IV}, we analyze the identification of image number anomalies in special cases.
 A summary and discussion are provided in Section \ref{Sec V}.
 Through out the paper we use the best fit results \cite{2020A&A...641A...6P} obtained by Planck in 2018 ($H_0=67.7\mathrm{\,km\,s^{-1}\,Mpc^{-1}}$, $\Omega_\mathrm{m}=0.31$).